danieljestes/CS220Spring23_ehar/hw3.md

 ## Day of the Week (5 points)
 Create a directory named `hw3`.
-Finish the day of week fuction by converting the following C function in assembly language.
+Finish the day of week fuction by converting the following C function into assembly language.
 Put the function in a file named `dow.s`.
-Include a head file `dow.h`.
+Include a header file `dow.h`.

 ```
 #include "dow.h"